Azure/kubeflow-labs/4-helm/README.md

 We want to be able to define a custom Wiki name such as `Hello MLADS` at the deployment.

-You should see be able to see the following web page from your deployment :
+You should see the following web page from your deployment :

 ![](dokuwiki.png)